Frequently Asked Questions

 Your safety and your baby’s safety are top priority.

 If your risk level changes at any time during your labor, birth or postpartum, and a transfer becomes medically necessary, we will do the wise thing together, and make that shift.
-In some instances, we may need to activate Emergency Medical Services.
+In extremely rare instances, we may need to activate Emergency Medical Services.
 Your midwife will accompany you and/or your baby to the hospital (either on the ambulance or in our own car, following behind you), where we will provide a thorough handoff and report to the receiving medical team.
 We will remain with you for continued support whenever possible.

 If the transfer is initiated by the family, in order to access tools that are not available at home – such as an epidural – a discussion will be had around on-going support, and what that might look like moving forward.